Simple real-time data replication implementations!

 The premise for this blog is an to attempt to give you, the DBA, a visual on the ease of implementing HVR.
 With the DBA as a deciding factor in choosing a software to solve their real-time data replication needs.
 Here is a question a DBA may consider asking the replication software vendor:

-- What is the Level of Effort in implementing your real-time data replication software?
+What is the level of effort in implementing your real-time data replication software?

 Why is this question important?
 Well, it’s you who’s going to be stuck with the implementation of whatever replication software is decided upon, you the DBA and your fellow DBA cohorts.
-To the point, implementation: HVR S was built with implementation in mind.
+To the point, implementation: HVR was built with implementation in mind.
 Even while your source systems are active, HVR can be up and running within a few steps.
 Minimizing the level of effort to implement a replication software that gives you in one implementation, the following HVR functions/components:

-1. Instantiating/Initial load – HVR Refresh will build your target tables (DDL) followed with data.
+1. Instantiating/Initial load – HVR Refresh will build your target tables (DDL) followed with data

-2. Replication – HVR Software’s Change Data Capture.
+2. Replication – HVR’s Change Data Capture

 Now let’s break this down in the form of an implementation plan coupled with a level of effort plan.

 3. Configure replication using the HVR GUI

-- Defining HVR Location
+- Define HVR Location

-- Creating HVR Channels
+- Create HVR Channels

-- Creating HVR Groups
+- Create HVR Groups

-- Select your tables for replication.
+- Select your tables for replication

-- Start HVR Scheduler.
+- Start HVR Scheduler

-- Define your SOURCE systems.
+- Define your SOURCE systems

-- Define your TARGET systems.
+- Define your TARGET systems

-- HVR Load – this preps your tables for replication.
+- HVR Load – this preps your tables for replication

-- HVR Refresh – This is the Instantiation/Initial Load part.
+- HVR Refresh – This is the Instantiation/Initial Load part

 - HVR Replication – Start CDC (HVR Software doesn’t care if your system is live)